Ukraine 'closer than ever' to joining Nato, despite war

 The two Nordic states trained alongside Nato for decades before applying to join in May 2022 in reaction to Russia's invasion of Ukraine.

-Finland became a member in April last year — the fastest-ever accession process in the Western alliance's history.
+Finland became a member in April last year — the fastest accession process in the Western alliance's history.

 Sweden is expected to join in spring, when the Hungarian parliament meets again — with Hungary the last of 31 allies to still hold a ratification vote.